 C: Carpool whenever possible

 L: Limit cold starts and combine trips

 A: Avoid unnecessary commutes

 We collaborate with Utah regulatory agencies and legislators to implement realistic programs and standards that will help reduce our vehicle emissions.
 We rely on evidence-based solutions and successful models in other states to find what’s best for Utah.

-Having free fare days will help improve our air quality over the long term by incentivizing people to get their car off the road and, hopefully, showing them how alternative modes of transportation can be integrated into their lives, even when the fare isn’t free.
+If we can incentivize people to get their car off the road we can, hopefully, show them how alternative modes of transportation can be integrated into their lives.

 ZERO EMISSION VEHICLES

 Vehicles are our biggest source of pollution in Utah.
 But as technology advances, more affordable and accessible options are available to reduce vehicle emissions like low-emission (LEV) and zero-emission vehicles (ZEV).